pywbem/pywbemtools/docs/pywbemclicommands.rst

 Class tree command
 ^^^^^^^^^^^^^^^^^^

-The ``class tree`` command display the class hierarchy as a tree for the namespace defined by ``-n / --namespace`` or the default namespace.
-This command always outputs a tree format in ASCII defining the either the subclass or superclass hierarchy (``--superclasses`` option) of the class name input parameter as a tree:
+The ``class tree`` command displays the subclass or superclass hierarchy of the specified class.

+The class is named with the ``CLASSNAME`` argument and is in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

+If ``CLASSNAME`` is omitted, the complete class hierarchy of the namespace is displayed.

+If the ``-superclasses`` command option is set, the specified class and its superclass ancestry up to the top-level class are displayed.
+Otherwise, the specified class and its subclass hierarchy are displayed.

+The class hierarchy (or ancestry) is always formatted in the :term:`Tree output format`; the ``--output-format``/``-o`` general option is ignored.

+Example:

 .. code-block:: text